gfpkelly1986/p-bet-challenge/README.md

 -   Set up SCOPE variables for Google Sheets access
 -   Set up a Customer Updates Google Sheet with 3 seperate worksheets for FunBet, CrazyBet and LuckyBet

-## Logic for Udate Forwarder Challenge:
+## Logic for Update Forwarder Challenge:

 -   A functional approach to completing this challenge: